Psychological Healing

 Psychotherapy

-To accomplish the work of psychotherapy, however, a person must perform a difficult task that even you don’t seem to understand.
-To heal the feeling that you are garbage you must stand directly on the garbage pile of your life and dig down into it with your bare hands.
-You must feel the hurt—and the hate encrusted around it—from every wound, raw and bleeding in the depths of your heart.
-And then, seeing it all, feeling it all, and knowing it all, you must dissolve that crust of hatred and bitternenss in the cleansing waters of Christ’s forgiveness and, in turn, forgive those who have hurt you.
+To accomplish the work of psychotherapy, however, a person will perform a difficult task that even you don’t seem to understand.
+To heal the belief that you are garbage it is necessary stand directly on the garbage pile of your life and dig down into it with your bare hands.
+It is necessary to feel the hurt—and the hate encrusted around it—from every wound, raw and bleeding in the depths of your heart.
+And then, seeing it all, feeling it all, and knowing it all, it is necessary to dissolve that crust of hatred and bitterness in the cleansing waters of God’s forgiveness and, in turn, forgive those who have hurt you.
 This is hard work because it amounts to seeing sin for what it is—in yourself and in others.
-But it’s the only path to the honesty that will lead, in turn, to total trust in Christ.
+But it’s the only path to the honesty that will lead, in turn, to total trust in God.

 And if you don’t do the work, all that garbage will rot under the surface, and you will be left rotting in your own misery.